Brace's emerald

 Brace's emerald (Riccordia bracei) is an extinct species of hummingbird which was endemic to the main island of the Bahamas, New Providence.

 Description

-Its size was 9.5 cm, the wing length 11.4 cm and length of the tail 2.7 cm.
-The black bill was slightly curved and conical pointed.
-The feet were black.
-The back exhibited a bronze green hue with a golden gleam.
-The head was similarly coloured to the back, with the absence of the golden gloss.
-Directly behind the eyes was a white spot.
-The throat gleamed in magnificent blue green colour hues.
-The abdomen had green feathers with ash-grey tips.
-The wings exhibited a purplish hue.
-The rectrices were greenish.
-The crissum (the undertail covert which surrounded the cloacal opening) was grey with a faint cinnamon hue at the edges.
+Its weight was 0.43 oz its wingspan was 9.25 in;its length was 5.5 in and the length of its tail was 2.5 in.
+The black bill was slightly straight and short.
+The legs and feet were black.
+The back exhibited a slaty blue hue with a black gleam.
+The head was similarly coloured to the back, with the absence of the black gloss.
+Directly behind the eyes was a white eyebrow.
+The throat was white.
+The abdomen had white feathers with black and yellow splotches.
+The wings exhibited a bluish hue with white wingbars.
+The rectrices were blackish.
+The crissum (the undertail covert which surrounded the cloacal opening) was white with a faint yellow hue at the edges.